 #3: It creates a very difficult barrier to entry.

 Requiring a project before certification creates a “Boy’s Club” mentality within an industry.
 “You can’t get certified until you work on a project, but you can’t work on a project until you’re certified.”
 This is not the way organizations should conduct themselves, especially when they’re talking about improving process-flow within their organization.

 Before the days of the internet, most people who got Six Sigma certified did so through their employer.
 The process worked like this:

 - Go through training to learn the process (1 to 4 week process).

 - Get tested on your knowledge and pass the certification exam.

 - Work on a project at the company, under supervision.

-This is the natural flow of the learning process.
+This is the natural flow of the learning process and learning to work with six sigma.
 You learn the fundamentals of the process, then go and work on a project.
-Someone who wants to learn about Six Sigma shouldn’t be punished just because they don’t happen to work for an organization where they can get trained and gain experience.
+Someone who wants to gain a Six Sigma certification shouldn’t be punished just because they don’t happen to work for an organization where they can get trained and gain experience.